puppetlabs/puppetdb/documentation/ha.markdown

 - Each PuppetDB server should be configured to use a separate PostgreSQL instance.

-- If you are using multiple compile masters, be sure that their clocks are in sync (using NTP, for example).
-PuppetDB relies on timestamps for discerning which data is newer for any given node, so the clocks on your compile masters need to be within `runinterval` of each other.
+- If you are using multiple compile Server, be sure that their clocks are in sync (using NTP, for example).
+PuppetDB relies on timestamps for discerning which data is newer for any given node, so the clocks on your compile servers need to be within `runinterval` of each other.

 - The timeout for HTTP connections made by Puppet Server, including those to